bdambrosio/AllTheWorldAPlay/README.md

 ## A simple toy to test the Humanity of your LLM

+### 6/29/2004 - Work in progress - integrating a procedurally generated initial worldmap.
+Many other changes in agent architecture also in progress.
+I recommend you stick with a release for now, untill this stabilizes.

+![Play screenshot](images/lost.jpg)

-### 6/4/2024 - Added load/save.
+- 6/4/2024 - Added load/save.
 Really crude - to load, pick a saved world from list on cli.
 To save, give world a name in popup.
 Note: No overwrite check, so be careful!
 Not well tested.
 And, you still need to init from basic scenario dscp.

-![Play screenshot](images/lost.jpg)

 - Status: I *think* scene level basic dialog and action coordination is no longer biggest pblm, moving to act-level plot/narrative arc. ie, ok ppl, you've spent enough time looking for water, let's get on with it.
 - release 0.1.4 (let's get real here, renumbered releases).
 Hugely improved dialog, consistency.
 Base version for next level of agh models.)
 - 5/28/2024 - release 1.3 - improved  dialog naturalness, better formatting in main activity window.